Your First Game¶

 “<null>”” -> “New CapsuleShape2D”.
 Resize the shape to cover the sprite:

-Remember not to scale the shape’s outline!
-Only use the size handles (red) to adjust the shape!
+Don’t scale the shape’s outline!
+Only use the size handles (circled in red) to adjust the shape!

 When you’re finished, your